Tacoma Rainiers Game Notes: at El Paso (5:35 PT)

 El Paso INF Tim Lopes played for Tacoma for a lone season in 2019 (95 GP, .302, 10 HR, 26 SB).
 He's the most recent player to hit four doubles in a game for the Rainiers (4/20/19 at ABQ.)

-STEALY MAN: Mason McCoy's 19 stolen bases lead the Rainiers and are fourth-most in the Pacific Coast League; he has yet to be caught stealing this season.
+STEALY MAN: Mason McCoy's 19 stolen bases lead the Rainiers and are tied for fourth-most in the Pacific Coast League; he has yet to be caught stealing this season.
 McCoy is already threatening his career-high of 22 steals, with the 2022 Rainiers (124 GP).
 Cooper Hummel is tied for sixth in the PCL in swipes, with 17 (45 GP).
-Tacoma's 92 SB (22 CS, 80.70%) lead the league (Salt Lake, 88 SB).
+Tacoma's 92 SB (22 CS, 80.70%) lead the league (3 teams have 88 SB).
 Last season, Tacoma led all of Triple-A (by 13), with a franchise record 205 stolen bases.

+RISP-Y BUSINESS: With runners in scoring position, Tacoma is carrying the second-highest OPS (.909) and OBP (.411) among Triple-A clubs (Reno leads both).
+Tacoma's 51 home runs with at least one runner on are fourth-most in Triple-A (3rd in PCL; Las Vegas and Albuquerque).

 • Discuss this story on the Pacific Coast League message board...